kiringodhwani/RustCheatSheet/README.md

     let string1 = String::from("abcd");
     let string2 = String::from("xyz");

-    // Call longest() to determine the longer String out of string1 and string2. let result = longest(string1.as_str(), string2.as_str());
+    // Call longest() to determine the longer String out of `string1` and `string2`. let result = longest(string1.as_str(), string2.as_str());
-    println!("The longest string is {}", result);	// How would the borrow checker know that result
+    println!("The longest string is {}", result);	// How would the borrow checker know that `result`
 							// (when we print it here) is not a dangling
 							// reference?
-What is the lifetime of result?
+What is the lifetime of `result`?
 }

-// Takes in two references to string slices, x and y.
+// Takes in two string slices, `x` and `y`.
 Returns the longest of the two string slices. fn longest(x: &str, y: &str) -> &str {	// longest() returns a reference here, but we have no idea what the
 					// lifetime of this reference is

+    // We return either `x` or `y` based on which is longer.
+But, `x` could have a
+    // different lifetime than `y`…
     if x.len() > y.len() {
-        x	// We return either x or y based on which is longer.
-But, x could have a
-		// different lifetime than y…
+        x
     } else {
         y
     }